 Insider Tip: Sometimes winter has a way of seeping right down to my bones, but I’d hate to let that keep me from enjoying the sparkling snow and natural beauty surrounding the resort.
 Thankfully, with a sauna onsite, it’s easy to warm up after a day exploring the trails or skating on the lake.

 Ok, as the name suggests, this one is technically a lodge as opposed to a stand-alone cabin, but with wooden accents, lakeview suites, and in-room fireplaces available (not to mention the incredible meals onsite), I just had to include it.
 On the banks of Twelve Mile Lake, peeking out from behind majestic tall pines, lies the warm and welcoming Heather Lodge.
-As an adult-only resort, the property offers a quiet and serene escape, with the chance to soak away into the sunset from a private hot tub.
+As an adult-only resort, the property offers a quiet and serene escape and is perfect for anyone looking for a romantic getaway with that special someone.
 Coupled with Chef James’ spectacular in-house cooking served in the lakeside sunroom, this truly is a peaceful place.

-Insider Tip: Grab a pair of snowshoes from the main office and explore the natural beauty surrounding the lodge.
+Insider Tip: Grab a pair of snowshoes from the main office and explore the natural beauty along the trails surrounding the lodge.

 You really leave the world behind when spending a weekend at Black River Retreat.
 This secluded oasis only accommodates one booking at a time; so it’s just you, that special someone, and nature.
 Oh, and a personal chef.
 The log home, hiking trails, waterfront property, fire pit and hot tub are all yours to enjoy at your pleasure!